codingnoodle/aiworkshop_demo/README.md

 A comprehensive Streamlit web application that helps patients and caregivers find and understand clinical trials for specific medical conditions.
 The app uses LangGraph to create a stateful, multi-step agent that interacts with the ClinicalTrials.gov API to provide personalized trial information.

+## 🆕 What's New

+**🤖 Local AI Integration**: The app now includes optional Ollama support for enhanced AI responses without external APIs.
+All AI features work out of the box with smart fallbacks, but you can enhance them with local models for better performance and privacy.

 ## 🎯 What This App Does

 This application is designed to bridge the gap between complex clinical trial information and patients who need it.
 It transforms technical medical jargon into understandable insights, helping you: